-- There are key stakeholders who have performance expectations of the Not for Profit organisation. - Constituents are connected with the organisation at the Mission and Inheritance level and their involvement and views need to be accommodated. - The core business of the organisation and the priority areas to be addressed need to be identified. - Current resources and systems must be adequate to meet the current and emerging services likely to be required from the organisation. - Control processes are needed to ensure that there is an appropriate performance monitoring and evaluation system in place for the Board.
+- There are key stakeholders who have performance expectations of the Not-for-Profit organisation. - Constituents are connected with the organisation at the Mission and Inheritance level and their involvement and views need to be accommodated. - The core business of the organisation and the priority areas to be addressed need to be identified. - Current resources and systems must be adequate to meet the current and emerging services likely to be required from the organisation. - Control processes are needed to ensure that there is an appropriate performance monitoring and evaluation system in place for the Board.

 - Management of the organisation is delegated by the Board to the Chief Executive Officer in accordance with the Strategic Plan.

 - To address the above governance-related issues, a comprehensive Strategic Plan needs to be prepared that includes topics such as the following:

-- o background;
+- background;

-- functions of the Not for Profit organisation;
+- o functions of the Not-for-Profit organisation;

-- o Inheritance of the Not for Profit organisation;
+- Inheritance of the Not-for-Profit organisation;

-- Vision;
+- Vision:

 - Core Values;

 - o Our Why;

 - Goals;

-- Ethics;
+- o Ethics;

-- Organisational plan: structural and management processes;
+- o Organisational plan: structural and management processes;

 - Services plan: development, implementation and review;

 - Promotion of services plan: marketing;

-- o People management plan;
+- People management plan;

 - o Financial management plan; and

 - o Implementation plan.